marioZYN/Functional-Programming/README.md

 # Functional-Programming

-This repo contains self practice with some funcitonal programming languages.
+This repo contains self practices with some funcitonal programming languages.